elsyifa/HOME-CREDIT_Kaggle/README.md

 ![alt text](https://github.com/elsyifa/HOME-CREDIT_Kaggle/blob/master/Images/relation_tables.png)

-This data has 8 categorical variables and 9 numerical variables.
+There are 122 columns at data train and 121 at data test but let focus on important variables.
+So, there are just 8 categorical variables and 9 numerical variables.

 ![alt text](https://github.com/elsyifa/HOME-CREDIT_Kaggle/blob/master/Images/data1.png)